The holiday season in Chicago is always an exciting time. With countless events across multiple neighborhoods, there are so many ways to celebrate.

 Where is The Wintrust Magnificent Mile Lights Festival?

-Lights Festival Lane is located in Pioneer Court at 401 N. Michigan Ave.
+Lights Festival Lane is located in Pioneer Court at 401 N. Michigan Ave. in the River North neighborhood.

-The parade travels south on North Michigan Avenue, starting at Oak Street and ending at Wacker Drive just after the DuSable Bridge.
+The parade route travels south on North Michigan Avenue, starting at Oak Street and ending at Wacker Drive just after the DuSable Bridge.

 What’s at the parade?